MKesenheimer/fault-injection-library/docs/multiplexing.md

 ## Example of voltage profiles

 The software for controlling the multiplexing stage is extremely flexible and a vast number of voltage profiles with countless parameterizations can be generated.
-Up to four different voltage steps can be paramtrized and utilized with the general multiplexing configuration similar to
+Up to four different voltage steps can be parametrized and utilized with the general multiplexing configuration similar to
 ```python
 mul_config = {"t1": t1, "v1": "GND", "t2": t2, "v2": "1.8", "t3": t3, "v3": "VCC", "t4": t4, "v4": "3.3"}
 ```